pa-0/svg_repo_dl/README.md

 ## Requirements ##

-You may either install (and run) this downloader locally or run it within a Docker container.
-Python programmers may prefer the first variant while all other may prefer the Docker solution.
+You may either install (and run) this downloader locally or run it within a [Docker](https://www.docker.com/) container.
+Python programmers may prefer the first variant while all others may prefer the Docker solution.

 To run the downloader from your local environment you will need